theUrbans/uniform/docs/src/pages/en/installation.md

 ---
-title: Introduction
+title: Installation
 subtitle: 'Empower your application with the Uniform Component library.
 Written with StencilJS, this library is useable with all major frontend frameworks.'
-position: 0
+position: 1
 category: Getting started
 features:
   - Desktop and mobile optimized components
   - themeable
+layout: ../../layouts/MainLayout.astro
 ---

-## Features

-<list :items="features"></list>
+WIP